Manufacturing Jobs at Applied Materials with Visa Sponsorship

 Key Responsibilities

-- Utilizes routine work orders, schematics, wiring diagrams, parts and wire lists, written and/or verbal instructions to build, repair and/or test electrical, electro-mechanical, vacuum, pneumatic assemblies, subassemblies and components.
+- Utilizes work orders, schematics, wiring diagrams, engineering specifications, parts and wire lists, written and/or verbal instructions to build, repair and/or test electrical, electro-mechanical, vacuum, pneumatic assemblies, subassemblies and components.

-- Performs electro-mechanical assembly operations, troubleshooting and repair.
+- Performs a wide variety of electro-mechanical assembly operations, troubleshooting and repair.
 Identifies and corrects errors.

 - Observes all safety standards.
 Maintains a secure, safe, clean and healthy work environment.
 Attends required health and safety training and follows safety and security policies, procedures and practices.
 Promptly reports accidents, injuries, safety hazards, or emergencies to supervisor or Safety dept. Follows operating instructions, uses protective equipment when required, and uses equipment and materials properly.
 Actively strives to prevent accidents and injuries.

 - Utilizes test fixtures, electronic measurement equipment, leak detectors, and/or vacuum pumps to test assemblies, subassemblies and components.
 Enters data on computer terminal, such as progress, work expense and labor details.
-May perform computer programming, repair or software installs.
+May perform computer programming, repair or software.

-- Details finished work.
-Receives parts and performs audits to ensure all necessary parts are available to perform built, test and repair.
+- Checks own work for conformance to specifications.
+Good working knowledge of job assignments.
+Details finished work.
+Receives parts and performs audits to ensure all necessary parts are available to perform build, test and repair.
 Inspects parts for defects.
 Troubleshoots and improves processes.

 Functional Knowledge